alttch/eva3/doc/sys_api.rst

 SYS API is a common API present in all EVA controllers.
 SYS API functions are made to manager controller itself.

-:doc:`Universal Controller<uc>` UC API is called through URL request
+SYS API is called through URL request

 **\http://<IP_address:Port>/sys-api/function?parameters**